 Xbox Series X: Hardware

 So, as you understand, the console offers a Blu-ray drive that can play physical copies of games, movies and other media.
-So you are not just relying on the digital downloads and got yourself more options.
-At the back, of course, are all the important ports and connectors – HDMI 2.1 port, two USB 3.2 ports, network connector and a slot for expanding the internal storage.
+So you are not just relying on digital downloads and got yourself more options.
+At the back, of course, are all the important ports and connectors – HDMI 2.1 port, two USB 3.2 ports, a network connector and a slot for expanding the internal storage.

 Although the console is much more successful when standing, the rubber feet indicate that the console can also be successfully placed on its side if you do not have enough space on your TV stand.

 Overall, I like the design of the console.
 It is minimalistic, simple and fits most households similar to the Series S, only in black.
 The extravagant design of the PS5 will look much more complicated to fit into a traditional home, but it’s up to every gamer’s taste.